DefianceDigital/LoRaBlue/README.md

 # DefiChat Introduction
 DefiChat is an encrypted radio tranceiver where users can "echo" other users' messages.
-By default, the maximum range of a DefiChat message is about 3 miles, but echoes allow this range to be greatly increased.
+By default, the maximum range of a DefiChat message is 1-3 miles, but echoes allow this range to be greatly increased.

 # DefiChat Data Privacy
 Messages themselves are not stored on the LoRaBlue device.
 Up to 100 Message IDs